SudoMakeMeASandwichDE/ollama-cli/README.md

 # ollama-cli
 Simple but useful command line interface for Ollama to execute LLMs in the terminal.

-To use it, download `ollama-cli.py` and execute it with `python3 ollama-cli.py`.
+To use it, clone or download the project as zip and execute it with `python3 main.py`.
 Make sure, you have the requrements installed (if not, do it with the command `pip install -r requirements.txt`), Ollama installed (If not, visit https://ollama.com/download) and the model(s) of your choice installed (if not, do it with the command `ollama pull [model]`, e.g. `llama3.1`).

 Supports Linux and Windows (experimental)